SkyWalkerPS/Assignment-3/Readme.md

     - SetArrayToZero(int A[], int n), returns void
     - DeleteAllItemOfArray(int A[], int n), returns void
     - DeleteArray(int A[], int n), returns void
-    - AllocateArray(int A[], int n), returns address where i, and j are index, key is to be searched/inserted/deleted, r is the total number of rotations/shifting
+    - AllocateArray(int A[], int n), returns address, where i, and j are index, key is to be searched/inserted/deleted, r is the total number of rotations/shifting